 I love this calligraphy birthday card tutorial because it requires very few supplies.
 You can make it with black cardstock and white ink — as I’ve done here — or you can switch it up with a lighter paper and a dark ink!
 No matter what color scheme you choose, the swirls and stars are key.
 The more you include, the more festive your card will be!
-Here are the steps:
+Here are the steps for making it:

 1. Prepare Your Card Stock

-Next, use a white mechanical pencil to free-hand draw an oval to represent a balloon.
-Don’t worry if the oval isn’t perfect!
+Next, use a white mechanical pencil to freehand draw an oval to represent a balloon.
+(You can mark the middle of the card with your pencil to ensure that the oval is more or less centered.)
 Once you’ve drawn the oval, make a little shape at its base to represent the tie at the bottom of a balloon.
 Finish up by drawing a wavy line that extends to the bottom of the card.

 Finally, use a ruler to make several randomly spaced diagonal guidelines within the balloon.

 At this point, you can dilute some white ink for water to prepare it for use.
-(Learn more about diluting white ink in this blog post.)
+(Learn more about diluting white ink in this article.)
 Once your ink is ready, move on to the next set of steps!

 2. Fill the Balloon Outline with Calligraphy